qidi-community/Plus4-Wiki/content/add-additional-cameras/README.md

 Save and Close to write our your edits to webcam3.txt

 ---

-Activate newly definite video streams.
+Activate newly defined video streams.

 Restart webcamd service to apply your newly definied streamers.
 Services are accessed via the vertical three dots icon in upper right of Fluidd screen
 <img src="./servicesicon.jpg">